merusira/Rival-patch100/README.md

     Kasea – For designing and writing the elegant framework and core logic behind Rival’s emulation system

-    merusira – For their dedication to deobfuscating, decrypting, and open-sourcing the module, making it possible for all players to enjoy a more consistent and responsive experience on private servers.
+    merusira – For their dedication to deobfuscating, decrypting, and open-sourcing the module, making it possible for all players to enjoy a more consistent and responsive experience.
 Their ongoing refinement of Rival’s core systems have made it more stable and efficient.
-They continue to improve not only this mod, but many others—including the proxy framework itself—to help ensure the best experience possible for the entire TERA community.
+They continue to improve not only this mod, but others—including the proxy framework itself—to help ensure the best experience possible for the entire TERA community.

 ### To everyone listed and unlisted who’s contributed to keeping TERA alive and evolving—thank you.